missingus3r/agi-countdown/README.md

-# agi-countdown
+# CountdownToAi.com
-# Road to AGI Countdown
+# Road to AGI

-Countdown for Artifical General Intelligence by Metaculus predictions
+Countdown for Artifical General Intelligence by Metaculus predictions.

 After the death of https://aicountdown.com/ i decided to make my own site: